Dr. Suzanne B. Phillips

-“Psychologist of the Year 2012” Suffolk County Psychological Association, Suffolk county, N.Y.
+“Psychologist of the Year 2012” Suffolk County Psychological Association, Suffolk County, N.Y.

 #3 in Best of Psychologists Long Island 2012 by”BESTOFLONGISLANDPRESS.COM” Being a Psychotherapist takes a special kind of person.
 The best psychotherapist on Long Island goes to doctors that lend an ear when we need to vent.
 They help us deal with our problems and relationships so we can be stronger, healthier individuals.
 We bring you this year’s winners for Best Psychotherapist on Long Island.

 Dr. Phillips is a Diplomat in Group Psychology and serves as Co-Chair of the Community Outreach task force of the American Group Psychotherapy Association.
 She has written articles, book chapters and three books on issues related to couples, psychotherapy, group therapy, trauma, uniformed services etc. Most recently she co-edited Public Mental Health Service Delivery Protocols: Group Interventions for Disaster Preparedness and Response and co-authored Healing Together: A Couple’s Guide to Coping with Trauma and Posttraumatic Stress.
-She writes an ongoing blog for Psych Central -- “Healing 4 Couples” -- on topics ranging from Anger Management for Couples to Cyberbullying and Coping in the Aftermath of Suicide.
-She also blogs for PBS' “It’s an Emotional Life.”
+She writes an ongoing blog for Psych Central — “Healing 4 Couples” — on topics ranging from Anger Management for Couples to Cyberbullying and Coping in the Aftermath of Suicide.
+She also blogs for PBS’ “It’s an Emotional Life.”
 Her PBS blog post “Is It A Relationship Or An Addiction” was recently featured on the Huffington Post.
 She has been on radio and national TV.
-She is married for 39 years and has two sons.
+She has been married for 39 years and has two sons.

 I am interested in translating psychological issues that unfold in conscious and unconscious ways with individuals, couples, and groups.
 My goal is to help make those issues applicable and usable in daily life.
 I am committed to fostering healing, recovery and resiliency in the aftermath of trauma and disaster.
 I believe that understanding enhances mastery and reduces our sense of helplessness.
 From my national and international outreach to China, India, Haiti etc. as Co-Chair of Outreach for the American Group Psychotherapy Association as well as trauma work with individuals, couples, groups and uniformed services, I will pass on what they have helped me understand about the impact and recovery from traumatic events.
 You will find me writing and speaking about topics like Couples Reclaiming Sexual Intimacy, How Pets Can Improve Your Relationship, and Homecoming: Finding The Way Home From Trauma and War.
 I welcome your comments and will pass on information that I feel will be thought provoking and helpful.